Google's 'hypocritical' remote work policies anger employees

 As the company sorts out who will work where and how much they'll be paid, Google employees say tension has broken out over office transfers, compensation adjustments and remote work.
 The competition for transfers and the prospect of pay cuts has provoked growing anger, they say.
 The dustup over the future of the company's workplace policies has the potential to affect every person at the tech giant.

 The rancor intensified last week, when Urs Hölzle, one of the company's longest-tenured and most senior executives, announced plans to work remotely from New Zealand, according to an email he sent to employees that was viewed by CNET.
-Hölzle's plans angered rank-and-file workers, who consider it special treatment for company leadership, while lower level employees have had to wade through a drawn-out and uncertain application process.
+Hölzle's plans angered rank-and-file workers, who consider it special treatment for company leadership, while lower-level employees have had to wade through a drawn-out and uncertain application process.

 A Google spokesman declined to make Hölzle available for an interview.
 The spokesman said Hölzle's relocation request was submitted and approved last year, before Google's return-to-office policies were set, but the move was delayed because of travel restrictions.